JonathanBaidoo/ACS-3902--Banking/README.md

 Multiple tables have a one-to-many relationships and will have foreign keys.
 The relationship tables help to manage entity relationship since they contain the primary keys of their adjacent tables

 From the above, we can conlude that our table is already in 3NF form hence we can proceed to the implementation phase of the project.

-REPHRASE
+# Final Implementation
+**PostgreSQL Implementation**